Steven113/Byte-Shuffled-Array/README.md

 The special shuffling for character arrays is intended to provide basic interference with pattern analysis.

+## ShuffledCharArray
+This class provides special handling for character arrays by having 3 randomly selected characters for every character in the original array.
+The random characters are chosen from a specific list of characters including letters and punctuation.
+This class is useful because chars occupy a single byte and thus even swapping the bytes around does little to obscure the original content.

 ## ByteShuffledArray
 This class shuffles arrays at the byte level.
 The array that is passed in is treated as a char array with sizeof(type stored in array) * numElements.
 When a item is retrieved the